 Exceptions to this policy will be rare and granted only under extraordinary or unusual circumstances.
 Exception requests must be made in writing to the Director of Public and Environmental Safety or his/her designee.
 The Director or his/her designee will review the request in consultation with appropriate university officials and will respond with his/her decision.

 Exceptions cannot be lawfully granted for those weapons described as dangerous weapons unlawfully carried under Massachusetts General Law (MGL) Chapter 269, Section 10.

 University Police will confiscate weapons and violators may be subject to criminal prosecution and/or referral for university disciplinary action, up to and including suspension, termination, or expulsion.

-Questions about the applicability of this policy should be directed to the Director of Public and Environmental Safety, or his/her designee; or to the department/division’s Human Resources business partner.
-This action must take place before the item in question is brought onto university property or to a university sponsored event.
+Questions about the applicability of this policy should be directed to the Director of Public and Environmental Safety or his/her designee; or the department/division’s Human Resources business partner.
+This action must take place before the item in question is brought onto university property or to a university-sponsored event.